phfaist/bibolamazi/README.md

 * All the filtered entries (obtained from, e.g., `source1.bib` and `source2.bib`) are
   then dumped in the rest of the file, overwriting the rest of `main.bibolamazi.bib` (which logically contained output of a previous run of bibolamazi).

+The bibolamazi file `main.bibolamazi.bib` is then a valid BibTeX file to include into your LaTeX document, so you would include the bibliography in your document with a LaTeX command similar to:

+    \bibliography{main.bibolamazi}

 ### The Bibolamazi Configuration Section